-Ranked in million TEUs, truck transport rail leads with 51.5 per cent, followed by truck (46.1 per cent) and inland waterways with 2.4 per cent.
+Ranked in million TEUs, rail leads with 50.5 per cent, followed by truck (47.3 per cent) and inland waterways with 2.2 per cent.

 Every week, the rail transport companies (EVU) offer almost 2000 container train connections.
 Every day they connect Europe's largest railway port to all economic inland regions and many European countries.